-The Golden LEAF Biomanufacturing Training and Education Center (BTEC) offers two graduate degrees: a Master of Science (MS) in Biomanufacturing and a Master of Biomanufacturing (MR).
-Both are Professional Science Master's (PSM) degrees, which provide advanced education and training in a specific discipline while simultaneously developing business skills highly valued by employers.
+The Golden LEAF Biomanufacturing Training and Education Center (BTEC) offers two graduate degrees: a Master of Science (M.S.) in biomanufacturing and a Master of Biomanufacturing (M.R.).
+Both provide advanced education and training in a specific discipline while simultaneously developing business skills highly valued by employers.

 Academic requirements are listed separately for each degree below.
 In addition, a link to sample schedules is provided.

 View the BIOM course requirements document (PDF) for information on core course requirements, tracks and electives.

 Students pursuing the Master of Biomanufacturing degree (M.R.) complete 41 total credit hours.
 M.R. students are required to take graduate-level biomanufacturing courses as well as a concentration in either upstream or downstream processes.
 Because of the increased focus on professional and business coursework in the M.R. degree, students are required to take three MBA/BUS courses.